Textiles of Japan

 Our Japan Textiles tour is a journey into the vibrant world of Japanese textiles, planned by Conde Nast Japan Travel Expert Nancy Craft.
 Nancy’s love of Japanese textiles began when she lived and studied in Japan for six years.
 With the guidance of one of Esprit’s expert guides, you will visit her friends and colleagues, along with quiet off-the-beaten track temples, gardens and hidden corners in Japan’s traditional capital.

-Nancy invites you to join her in 2024 on an intensive immersion into the textiles and arts of Kyoto.
+We invite you to join us in 2025 on an intensive immersion into the textiles and arts of Kyoto.
 May is one of the best months to be in Kyoto.
 A variety of flowers will be blooming, the new green of spring is lovely.

 Frost for the warp and dewdrops for the weft are too weak—